GeoNode/geonode/docs_2.0/tutorials/admin/doc/data/permission_and_security.rst

 So be aware that each user assigned to edit this layer can even remove it!
 In our case, only the user *test_user* and *your_superuser* do have the rights to do so. *Geonode_user* is neither able to view nor to download or edit this layer.

-.. todo:: There's a bug (?) => dev group!
-This is NOT working at the moment, but should work!
+.. todo:: There's a bug at the moment!

 Now you are logged in as the user *test_user*.
 Below the **test_layer** you can see the following: